University of Nebraska at Kearney requires at least 120 semester hours to complete a bachelor's degree.

 Nebraska Kearney has a core curriculum, which means there are certain classes or types of classes all students must take to graduate.

 When choosing a major, Nebraska Kearney students have several choices to make.
-Scroll down to see a full list of majors offered at Nebraska Kearney below.
+Scroll down to the bottom of this page to see a full list of majors offered at Nebraska Kearney.

 Nebraska Kearney does not require students to complete a senior project.

-Nebraska Kearney does not require an internship for all students, but does require an internship for students in some majors.
-Students can look for internships during the summer, or gain work experience with a part-time job.
+🟨 Nebraska Kearney does not require an internship for all students, but does require an internship for students in some majors.

 The Reserve Officers' Training Corps, which is also commonly known as ROTC, is a leadership program that prepares students to serve in the U.S. Armed Forces after graduation.
 College level ROTC programs prepare students to become officers in the military through physical, academic, and leadership training.
 ROTC programs are part of the college curriculum and usually cover the cost of tuition.

 Does Nebraska Kearney have any ROTC programs?

 Each branch of the miltary has its own ROTC program, but not every program is available at every school.
 Possible programs include Army ROTC, Air Force ROTC, and Navy ROTC.